Here’s What Happens When You Practice Mindful Eating Every Day

 I also began planning meals, sometimes a few days in advance.
 I immersed myself in preparing the food, even if simply reheating leftovers.
 I started living in the moment and genuinely enjoying the meal in front of me.

 Soon, I was thinking about the foods I ate.
 How had vending-machine pastries ever been an option?
 When I craved a cinnamon roll, I found the right one and delighted in every ooey-gooey bite.
 I even learned how to bake my own cinnamon rolls!

 By the end of the second week, I was eating less and eating healthier.
 I began listening to my body and putting down my fork when I was satisfied.
-I even lost 5 pounds.

 I also better understood why I ate when I wasn’t hungry.
 Often it stemmed from a need to walk away from what I was working on.
 I learned that taking a break didn’t necessarily require eating.